 For over ten years the program developer had been teaching and, for many years prior to that, practicing an evidence-based cognitive, narrative approach to trauma recovery called Traumatic Incident Reduction (TIR).
 The method has an eclectic collection of theoretical underpinnings, fairly diverse in nature.
 TIR has been recognized as an effective PTSD intervention for professional clinical use.
-However, since it is considered “integrative learning” and not “therapy” per se, training is available without prerequisites.
+However, since it is considered “integrative learning” and not “therapy” per se, training is available without educational prerequisites.

 An estimated 70% of those who attend TIR training globally are mental health professionals, and the rest mostly literate and some semi-literate lay helpers.
 In addition to the research, there is a large body of anecdotal evidence of TIR's efficacy.
 Many clinicians who do the training either adopt it as their approach of choice or add it to their repertoire of effective work.